5 Min Read

 A good place to start the budgeting decision is to look at your home's estimated value before adding a basement.
 Calculating the value per square foot can inform how much a basement remodel should cost.
 That may sound complicated at first, so we'll walk through a hypothetical example.

 Let's say you look up your home on Zillow, and it shows an estimated selling price ("Zestimate") of $460,000.
-From that, we'll subtract the value of the lot (found on your property tax assessment), which is, say, $90,000.
+From that, we'll subtract the value of the lot (found on your property tax assessment), which is, say, $90,000, to get the base value of the existing structure.
 Next, subtract the estimated value of the garage ($50,000) and driveway plus landscaping ($35,000).

 Dividing $285,000 by 2,450 square feet gives us a cost per square foot of $116.32.
 Since we're not adding a roof, siding, or foundation, we'll use 70% of that, which is $81.42 per square foot.